tillbiskup/evedata/docs/architecture.rst

   * Interface towards users (*i.e.*, mainly the ``radiometry`` and ``evedataviewer`` packages)
   * Given a filename of an eveH5 file, returns a ``Measurement`` object.

+* resources:

+  * Saver to (to be defined) standard format
+  * Exporters for different formats

 measurement module (facade)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

+The :class:`Measurement <evedata.measurement.boundaries.measurement.Measurement>` facade is/will be the main entry point to the ``evedata`` package and hence the main interface both, for ``evedataviewer`` and ``radiometry`` packages as well as for human users.
+Technically speaking, you are free to extract individual data from the structure and do whatever you like with it.
+However, one big difference between the current state of affairs and the ``evedata`` package is the :obj:`Measurement <evedata.measurement.boundaries.measurement.Measurement>` object as a central unit containing all relevant information.

 .. _fig-uml_evedata.measurement.boundaries.measurement: